opencast/opencast/docs/guides/developer/docs/reviewing-and-merging.md

 * Adopters can easily upgrade to new versions
     * An upgrade path exists
     * The upgrade path is documented

+The exact review process heavily depends on the type, size and purpose of the pull request.

 Here are some things a reviewer should usually do: